Freusburg

 The castle itself is believed to have been built around 1100.
 It was first mentioned by name in connection with the division of an estate in 1247.

+Between 1474 and 1617 the von Scheidt family became the gained possession of Freusberg.
+Later, there was a long legal battle about between the family and the German government, involving who owned the property.
+It can be seen as one of the longest legal quarrels in German history, lasting several centuries.
+The last to have been sued was emperor Wilhelm II.

 About 1580, Count Henry IV renovated the castle.
 In 1896, it came into the possession of the Prussian Forstfiskus, and served for years as a forest house.

 The castle and grounds have been used since 1928 as a youth hostel.
 Over time, modifications to keep up with the times became necessary.
 On October 23, 1986, after a complete renovation, it was ceremonially reopened by German President Richard von Weizsäcker.
 At about 60,000 overnight stays a year, it ranks with the most visited youth hostels in Germany.

 Freusburg provides an excellent view of the surrounding woods and of the Sieg Valley and Freusburg Mill.